-If you’re a fan of Giorgio Armani’s Aqua Di Gio, Perry Ellis 360 Red is basically a clone with a slightly rougher, spiced edge.
+If you’re a fan of Giorgio Armani’s Aqua Di Gio, Perry Ellis 360 Red is an alternative with a slightly rougher, spiced edge.

 Performance is comparable too.
 The average clocks in at an average of 10 hours longevity, but I’ve had particularly hot days where I’ll detect 360 Red 12 hours in.

 |Top Notes:||Lime, Bergamot, Cinnamon, Orange, Mandarin Orange, Cloves and Nutmeg|

 |Base Notes:||Musk, Sandalwood, Patchouli, Red Cedar, Vetiver and Oakmoss|

 Davidoff Cold Water – Best Budget Cologne for Maturity

 Cool Water was synonymous with the club and bar scene 15 years ago.
 It seemed that everyone was wearing this fresh and distinctive cologne.

 A mature sandalwood cologne with an aquatic, clean and fresh feeling.

 Touches of lavender and rosemary help round out the bitter, dry sandalwood for a well-balanced fragrance.

 Back then, it was the go-to for reviving yourself for another round of dancing.
 The fresh pick-me-up is in the midst of a renaissance at the moment, too.